Child Safeguarding Statement

 The information to be provided under each of the above headings is set out at Sections 9.5 to 9.8 of these procedures.

 Allegations against Teachers / Other Members of School Community

 The Board of Management of St Colmcille’s BNS has agreed procedures to be followed in cases of alleged child abuse against teachers /ancillary staff / volunteer helpers / visiting coaches.
-Two procedures should be followed:
+They are as follows:

-- The reporting procedure in respect of suspected child abuse
+- the reporting procedure in respect of the allegation/suspicion;

 Person against whom allegation is made

-While the Designated Person makes the report to the local health board, the Chairperson of the BOM should deal with the person in question.
+While the Designated Person makes the report to Tusla, the Chairperson of the BOM should deal with the person in question.

 The Board of Management should be informed by the Designated Person that a staff member has been asked to stand aside.
 The Board of Management can consider taking disciplinary action against the person but should ensure that this does not interfere with the investigation of the Statutory Authorities.
 The BOM will give due consideration to the outcome of the investigation and any implications which it might have.

 Confidentiality should be maintained in respect of all issues and people involved in cases of abuse, welfare or bad practice.
 It is important that the rights of both the child and the person about whom the complaint has been made are protected.